jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 _Game of Thrones went from great to horrible because the characters became more important than the story.
 Every fan felt this transition and was saddened by it.
 But we (including me) kept watching, which is why this picture shows the transition from a majical product, to a dark majic one._

 Rousseau explained how society goes through classic, selfish, and spectacle stories as we develop through ages.
 When we start a new era, it's like watching the first years of the sitcom.
 Everyone in the cast is solving everyday problems, and the main characters have earned their spot by taking risks to solve the community problems.
+The followers are happy being part of a classic story.

-At the end of the age, the leaders are self-important, and the people are only loyal out of habit.
+At the end of the age, the leaders are self-important.
+And the people are unhappy and only loyal out of habit.

 In short, Rousseau noticed how the classic story works to advance and help society, and the other two work to enrich the selfish artists and distract the masses.
 And that's where we are today.
 At that's the problem Techvolution has to solve with a click of a new philosophy.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/EnormousFavorableAustraliancurlew' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

-_We're not "being the cause" because we're not free to be player gods.
-But, it's your right to feel the joy of majic as you evolve humanity in the game of civilization.
-You will again soon, if you can see antagonism is your biggest enemy.
+_We're not happy because we're not "being the cause".
+But, it's our right to feel the joy of majic as we evolve humanity in the game of civilization as player gods.
 Credit: [Wisecrack](https://www.youtube.com/watch?v=_Lngf3J8vN4)_

 ## Clicking

-We've already seen Main Street click a new philosophy.
-When the player god of Civilization 6 pressed upgrade, and the people sung, "do you hear the people sing" on the Paris Main Street.
+We've already seen ordinary people click a new philosophy.
+When the unhappy people on Paris Main Street clicked "upgrade" and happily sung, "do you hear the people sing".

 You can also see this click in the movie called _The Matrix_.
 This classic story is about a dystopian Earth in the not too distant future.
 Our planet is a dark place where most of humanity is unknowingly trapped inside a simulated reality called the matrix.
 The dream world is created by machines to distract humans while using our bodies as an energy source.

 The matrix looks and feels like 1990s America.
 It's a wonderfully believable world of dark majic.
 A never-ending spectacle story to keep the selfish machines in power.

 The story's hero is a regular person named Neo.
+He's unhappy with his life.
 Neo starts his adventure to heroism by asking and innocent question, "what is the Matrix?"

-This is a powerful question because if the rules are stacked against you, throw awaying ones beliefs, and rebuilding a new philosophy, is the only way to gain an advantage.
+This is a powerful question because if the rules are stacked against you, throw awaying established beliefs, and rebuilding a new philosophy, is the only way to get ahead.

-Neo's willingness to question reality eventually gets him recruited by few untapped humans also rebelling against the machines.
+Neo's willingness to question reality eventually gets him recruited by the few untapped humans already rebelling against the machines.

 Neo joins them.
 Soon he learns how to see through the dark majic of the matrix's illusions.
-Even better, Neo realizes the supposed unbreakable rules of the virtual world are fake.
+Even better, Neo is taught the supposed unbreakable rules of the virtual world are fake.

-By ignoring the rules, Neo learns many new abilities like matrial arts, moving fast, and soon even how to dodge bullets.
+By ignoring the rules, Neo learns many new abilities like matrial arts, jumping high, and soon even how to dodge bullets.

 <div style='position:relative; padding-bottom:calc(41.39% + 44px)'><iframe src='https://gfycat.com/ifr/CharmingSlimGannet' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div><p><a href="https://gfycat.com/discover/keanu-reeves-gifs">from Keanu Reeves GIFs</a> <a href="https://gfycat.com/charmingslimgannet-keanu-reeves">via Gfycat</a></p>

 _Not too unlike us looking up instruction videos or user manuals on demand.
 And we've only just started the Internet Age.
 Credit: The Matrix._

-Neo soon gets noticed by the enforcers.
+Neo soon gets noticed by the enforcers of the matrix.
 The "Agents" who seek out rulebreakers and punish them with their powers of inhuman strength, speed, and the loyalty of the people still stuck in the matrix.
 Neo counters by mastering more levers of power such as guns, explosions, and helicopters.

 Neo wins.
-Because knowing the rules makes Agents powerful, but also limits them to a fake rulebook.
+Because while mastering the rules makes the Agents powerful, they're also limited by the fake rulebook.
 Since, Neo is making a new way of life, he is free to expand his mind to endless horizons.
-Neo becomes so free, he can fully "decode the Matrix" and kill the agents, because as Frederick Douglass would agree, freedom of thought is the greatest power of all.
+Neo becomes so free, he can fully "decode the Matrix" and kill the agents.
+As Frederick Douglass would certainly agree, freedom of thought is the greatest power of all.

 After Neo defeats Agent Smith, he calls the machine's bosses and says: